About The Scholarship

 Students who have parents that did not pursue post-secondary education (PSE) face unique challenges in PSE access and attainment, such as: a lack of motivation to apply because they may not recognize its importance, unfamiliarity with the application process and lack of familial support.
 These challenges can greatly deter such students from pursuing PSE.
 The Find Your Path Scholarship Program aims to recognize and support individuals who have overcome such obstacles and have been accepted to an accredited post-secondary institution by providing them with a scholarship and certificate.
 Preference is given to students who demonstrate academic excellence and have positively contributed to their school and/or local communities.

-We are currently accepting applications for our 2020 Scholarship.
-Application Here: Click to Download
+We are no longer accepting applications for the Find Your Path.
+View the 2020 application here: Click to Download

-Please subscribe to our email list below for updates and reminders.
+Please subscribe to our email list below for updates and reminders regarding our 2021 scholarship.

 WHY SERVE FIRST-GENERATION POST-SECONDARY STUDENTS?